 The same rings true.
 Don’t give up.
 Know what you want and more importantly, why you want it!

 8. What kind of benefits have you received from your Martial Arts and Muay Thai Kickboxing training at Dragon Gym?

 I have made the deepest relationships from martial arts.
 I have met people who will be in my life forever.
 I have learned exactly who I am to the core and what I am capable of as a person.

 To help others achieve their own form of greatness.
 There is nothing more rewarding than showing someone that they can achieve anything they want

 10. What Fears and Reservations did you have about starting here?

 The same as everyone.
 Those who are here are all experts.
 Won't let me into their circle.
 No one is going to help me and I’ll feel defeated and left out.
 It is, in fact, the exact opposite.
 The rising tide lifts all boats.
 People who come to this place join a family, not a gym

 Training and Educational Experience

-Master Lonnie is the head instructor of Dragon Gym's Pee Wee Program, Junior Black Belts, Junior Elite/Instructor Program and the Dragon Gym Muay Thai Program.
-His passion for teaching is evident each and every class and students can always expect to be welcomed into the group like family no matter the program they are interested in.
+Master Lonnie is the head instructor of the Dragon Gym Muay Thai Program and oversees all of our children's martial arts programs.
+His passion for teaching is evident in each and every class, and students can always expect to be welcomed into the group like family no matter the program they are interested in.